w3f/Grants-Program/applications/ElizaPluginPolkadot.md

 - Set up integration and unit tests targeting ≥95% coverage.
 - Define common interfaces for future actions and providers.

-### Milestone 2 — Advanced Governance and Smart Contract Interaction
+### Milestone 2 — Asset Hub Subsidized Transactions and Cross-Parachain Transfers

 - **Estimated Duration:** 1 month
 - **FTE:** 2FTE, the listed members would contribute to different deliverables based on their skill-set.